Aaalan-Zhang/Aaalan-Zhang/README.md

 * 🧑‍💻 For serious stuff, currently working on the data pipeline and backend for an E-learning platform.
 I am thinking about how to make it more scalable.
 The other stuff is for flask development, well, that's only a small part of an overly complicated project.
 * 🧑‍💻 Learning some LLM knowledge.
 * 🏃 Frequent traveler✈️.
 Successfully spent less than 7 hours from my apartment in PGH to NHV🙃.
 Spent Summer 2024 in Providence, RI🌊.
 Good time there.
 * 🥲 Struggling to find a job.
-But I will be a good programmer and engineer.
 * 🧑‍💻 Developing my personal site.
 Checkout chenglinzhang.com.😄

 <!--